vigevenoj/k8sharkbait/README.md

 Once storage is online, create a StorageClass to fulfill prerequisite #3. [storageclass.yaml](storageclass.yaml) will work for this.

 # Deployment
 ## Deploy postgresql with helm:

-   `helm install --name spooky-metal stable/postgresql`
+   `helm install --name basic-database stable/postgresql`

 ## Deploy Traefik